-The comparisons have been based on income Shares for a performance period of five years.
-The performance table shows the total annual return up to 31 December in each year listed as a percentage.
+The comparisons in the table below are based on performance over a five year period and show the total annual return up to 31 December in each year listed.

 The performance information is net of subscription and redemption fees but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.